Agile sprint capacity planning

 resource capacity planning resource pool

-For each person you can set working patterns, vacation periods and time off.
+For each person, you can set working patterns, vacation periods and time off.
 Once Kelloo has this information it can automatically calculate the capacity of your people.

 Working Times